j-r-dial/Outages-Project/README.md

 Our question of focus is **do coastal states experience longer power outages than inland states?
 Additionally, can outage duration be accurately predicted using information about outage cause, climate conditions, and regional characteristics?** This question is important because coastal states often experience hurricanes, flooding, and servere storms while inland states are more prominent to drought and extreme heat stress.
 We want to identify if there could be any possible correlation between these events.

 This outages dataset contains information about 1534 different power outages (rows) from 2000-2016 defined by 57 different features (columns).
 The data contain information on outage duration, location, people affected, characterics of area of outage occurence, etc. The features we believe are specifically essential to our project were POPPCT_URBAN, OUTAGE.DURATION, CAUSE.CATEGORY,  NERC.REGION, CLIMATE.REGION, ANOMALY.LEVEL, PCT_WATER_TOT, and MONTH.
 We also feature engineered a "REGION_TYPE" column for future use.
+All of these columns were nessecary because we believe they are the most useful to help us determine if there is any way we may be able to predict the time a future power outage might last.
 Descriptions of the following columns are as follows:

 **1) POPPCT_URBAN:** Percentage of the total population of the U.S. state represented by the urban population (in %)